 If you have never entered a contest before but think you might like to give it a go, take a look at our special advice for newcomers to contesting just below.

-Be sure to load and run your logging software in good time before the contest starts and get everything set up right.
+Be sure to load and run your logging software well before the contest starts and get everything set up right.

 N1MM Logger+, for instance, will offer to update itself to the latest release - not something you want to be doing in the last few seconds before the off!

 Configure the contest in the New log in database dialogue under the File menu above the QSO entry panel: select OCEANIASSB or OCEANIACW in the list of supported contests.
 Enter the contest start date and time, and select whichever category you intend to operate.
 If you’re not sure, there’s a convenient button to bring you to this website to check the rules.

 If you would like to operate the contest from Oceania, you have a vast choice of locations in the Pacific but not all Pacific islands qualify, so look for blue pins on the map and double-check that “OC” appears in the continent column of the official WAC award list.

 Everyone, including old hands, can learn new tricks and make little changes to do even better in the next contest.
 There are three key aspects to focus on:

 By the way, accurately copying and logging callsigns and reports is necessary to avoid being penalized or even disqualified due to having too many errors.
 Take extra care with new multipliers since any errors there can dramatically reduce your score.
 It’s perfectly OK to ask for a repeat if you are not 100% sure, and check that you have logged the call you worked.
 Typos increase when tiredness sets in: do you need a break?

 George emailed us from Australia: “I have not participated in a contest as yet.
 I am very interested in participating this year in the Oceania contest.
 Where do I start?”
 Good question, George!